carajean/Movies/README.md

 - [x] ability to delete movies
 - [x] lists should get saved to/loaded from a database
 - [x] bonus: rate movies with a 5-star system
-- [x] bonus: homepage has carousel for top 15 popular movies from IMDb
+- [x] bonus: homepage has carousel for top 15 popular movies from TMDb
 - [ ] bonus: click on a movie, open a trailer or go IMDb page for the movie online

 ## Tech